cun3yt/caressa_trio/README.md

     rest:'https://yourserver.serveo.net'
 }
 ```
 where you are serving your REST globally.
 Check it out [Serveo](serveo.net).
-Your phone need to be able reach that url so it is better to have something global.
+Your phone need to be able to reach that url so it is better to have something global.
 1. You need to config CORS: Caressa > settings.py > CORS_ORIGIN_WHITELIST add your IP that is trying to reach resources you can see in debugger configured at Debugging your IOS Build section.
 1. Start dev server: `quasar dev -m cordova -T ios`.
 If build is successful application will automatically open in your phone.
 Well in most cases..
 1. If any problem occurs you can check debugging feature.